 Multiple Subplots and Figures

-So far, you've created one chart per figure.
-But what if you want to compare multiple plots side-by-side?
+Up to now, you’ve worked with one chart per figure.
+But what if you want to compare several plots side by side?

 Subplots: Multiple Plots in One Figure